kc01-8/EU4-Macros/README.md

-# EU4-Macros
+# The EU4 Macros
 A few macros for Europa Universalis IV

 ## Burgundy Macro
-- The "Burgundy" macro is used for a strategy with the burgundian inheritance which requires giving every province but your capital to burgundy.
+- The "Burgundy" macro is used for a strategy with the Burgundian Inheritance which requires giving every province but your capital to Burgundy.
 Instead of clicking for 15 minutes you can use it.
-- To use it, simply open the file and press F3 after you have gone to your vassals menu and clicked on burgundy, as shown.
+- To use it, simply open the file and press F3 after you have gone to your vassals menu and clicked on Burgundy, as shown.

 ## State Unstate